 #4.
 Increase Patient Retention

 If any of your patients miss their appointments, you may be tempted to start charging a no-show fee to minimize financial losses.
+However, this can also result in a further loss of patients.

-So, here are some tips that will help you retain your physical therapy patients:
+Here are some tips that will help you retain your physical therapy patients:

 - Highlight physical therapy benefits.
 Oftentimes, patients who quit their treatment aren't entirely convinced about its effect on their health.
 Therefore, educating your patients on the benefits of physical therapy may increase patient retention.